aip-dev/aip.dev/common-components/schemas/type/decimal.md

   after the digits.

-  When the exponent is less than 0, represents how many of the significant digits (and implicit leading zeroes, as needed) come after the decmial point.
+  When the exponent is less than 0, represents how many of the significant digits (and implicit leading zeroes, as needed) come after the decimal point.

 The general formula for converting a `Decimal` to its numeric value is `digits * 10^exponent`, where `*` represents multplication and `^` represents